 Further, under French law, the determination of whether we have been sufficiently profitable to pay dividends is made on the basis of our statutory financial statements prepared and presented in accordance with accounting standards applicable in France.
 In addition, payment of dividends may subject us to additional taxes under French law.
 See "Item 10B.
-Memorandum and Articles of Association-Key Provisions of Our By-laws and French Law Affecting Our Ordinary Shares-Rights, Preferences and Restrictions Attaching to Ordinary Shares" for further details on the limitations on our ability to declare and pay dividends.
-Therefore, we may be more restricted in our ability to declare dividends than companies not based in France.
+Memorandum and Articles of Association-Key Provisions of Our By-laws and French Law Affecting Our Ordinary Shares-Rights, Preferences and Restrictions Attaching to Ordinary Shares-Rights, Preferences and Presence in France.